DOE-COMMS/Q-POP-Modules/docs/python.md

     4. Initialize solution with read-in solutions: load_initialization

 ### File VO2_Nit_EfficAdap.py
-	1. an efficient adaptive time stepping scheme is used
+	1. An efficient adaptive time-stepping scheme is used

 ## Results Visualization
 The program generates solutions in pvd format that can be read and plot by [ParaView](https://www.paraview.org "ParaView website").
 The solution files are: